 - Safe practices and avoidance of needle stick injuries or injection drug use are approaches to diminishing the risk of hepatitis B infection. - Vaccination highly effective recombinant vaccines are now available.
 Vaccine can be given to those who are at increased risk of HBV infection such as health care workers.
-It is also given routinely to neonates in many countries. - Hepatitis B Immunoglobulin HBIG may be used to protect persons who are exposed to hepatitis B. It is particular efficacious within 48 hours of the incident.
+It is also given routinely to neonates in many countries.
+After 20 years, antibodies may disappear, requiring a booster dose. - Hepatitis B Immunoglobulin HBIG may be used to protect persons who are exposed to hepatitis B. It is particular efficacious within 48 hours of the incident.
 It may also be given to neonates who are at increased risk of contracting hepatitis - Other measures screening of blood donors, blood and body fluid precautions.